Discrete series of odd general spin groups: Invariants of discrete series II: the -function on a certain subset of

-\section{Invariants of discrete series II: the $\epsilon$-function on single elements}
+\section{Invariants of discrete series II: the $\epsilon$-function on a certain subset of $\Jord(\sigma)$}

-In this section we define and study the $\epsilon$-function on certain single elements of the Jordan blocks of discrete series representations.
+In this section we define and study the $\epsilon$-function on a certain subset of the set of the Jordan blocks.
 Throughout this section we denote the partial cuspidal support of the irreducible representation $\s$ by $\s_{cusp}$.